karimarttila/aws/simple-server-eks/README.md

 You should see the worker nodes getting created and starting to run.
 In my first try the worker nodes crashed.

-# Debugging Why the First Attempt Failed
+# Debugging Why the First Attempt to Create EKS Failed

 When checking the pods with describe and logs there was some info: Describe: "Back-off restarting failed container", Logs: "=====Starting amazon-k8s-agent =========== ERROR: logging before flag.Parse: W0116 18:25:39.734868      10 client_config.go:533] Neither --kubeconfig nor --master was specified.
 Using the inClusterConfig.
 This might not work."
 Merry Christmas - nice to start googling the reason for this.
 First I created a key pair and configured the worker node configuration to use that key pair so that I would be able to ssh to worker node instances to see what's happening there.
 Ssh'ed to EC2 and then checked what's happening in the docker land: docker ps -a | wc -l => 41, Merry Christmas.
 41, wtf?
 I checked that the current EKS version is 1.11.
 So, instead of getting the newest AMI with a filter like in the original example, I chose the newest AMI which had "1.11" in its name.